webmanager2009/webmanager20091/README.md

 # Task № 3
 ## Triangle
 Implement the Triangle class.
 The triangle must be described through points in the coordinate system.
-The triangle object must have methods:
+<div>The triangle object must have methods:</div>
 - boolean exists() - checks if the triangle exists or not
-- double area() - calculates the area of the triangle If triangle doesn't exist, you need to throw java.lang.IllegalStateException
+- double area() - calculates the area of the triangle
+<div>If triangle doesn't exist, you need to throw java.lang.IllegalStateException</div>

 ---